Frequently Asked Questions

 No. The EFAST2 process for obtaining Filing Signer credentials is designed so that the person signing electronically must be the person registering for the credentials.
 Further, Filing Signer credentials are attributed to a single person and should not be shared.
 Access to any computer with an Internet connection is all that is required to register.
 Thus, your client may come to your office, use a personal computer at home, or go to a public library or copying center with a computer and Internet access, and register for credentials using free email accounts or an email account provided by your company (e.g., tpafirm.com).

 Q33a: I am a service provider that assists clients in managing the filing process.
 Can I electronically sign the annual return/report for my client?

 Under this additional e-signature option, service providers that manage the filing process for plans can get their own EFAST2 signing credentials and submit the electronic Form 5500 or 5500-SF for the plan.
-As described more fully below, the service provider must have specific written authorization from the plan administrator to submit the plan’s electronic filing.
-In addition, the plan administrator must manually sign a paper copy of the completed Form 5500 or 5500-SF, and the service provider must include a PDF copy of the first two pages of the manually signed Form 5500 or 5500-SF as an attachment to the electronic Form 5500 or Form 5500-SF submitted to EFAST2.
-The service provider also must inform the plan administrator that, by electing to use this option, the image of the plan administrator’s manual signature will be included with the rest of the annual return/report posted by the Labor Department on the Internet for public disclosure.
+As described more fully below, the service provider must have specific written authorization from the plan administrator to submit the planís electronic filing.
+In addition, the plan administrator must manually sign a paper copy of the completed Form 5500 or 5500-SF, and the service provider must include a PDF copy of the manually signed Form 5500 (without schedules or attachments) or 5500-SF as an attachment to the electronic Form 5500 or Form 5500-SF submitted to EFAST2.
+The service provider also must inform the plan administrator that, by electing to use this option, the image of the plan administratorís manual signature will be included with the rest of the annual return/report posted by the Labor Department on the Internet for public disclosure.

 A statement for service providers that use this electronic signature option is in the IFILE application.
-The statement provides that, by signing the electronic filing, the service provider is attesting: (1) that the service provider has been authorized in writing by the plan administrator/plan sponsor to electronically submit the return/report; (2) that a copy of the specific written authorization will be kept in the service provider’s records; (3) that, in addition to any other required schedules or attachments, the electronic filing includes a true and correct PDF copy of the first two pages of the completed Form 5500 or Form 5500-SF return/report bearing the manual signature of the plan administrator/employer under penalty of perjury; (4) that the service provider advised the plan administrator/plan sponsor that by selecting this electronic signature option, the image of the plan administrator’s/plan sponsor’s manual signature will be included with the rest of the return/report posted by the Department of Labor on the Internet for public disclosure; and (5) that the service provider will communicate to the plan administrator/employer any inquiries and information received from EFAST2, DOL, IRS or PBGC regarding the return/report.
+The statement provides that, by signing the electronic filing, the service provider is attesting: (1) that the service provider has been authorized in writing by the plan administrator/plan sponsor to electronically submit the return/report; (2) that a copy of the specific written authorization will be kept in the service providerís records; (3) that, in addition to any other required schedules or attachments, the electronic filing includes a true and correct PDF copy of the completed Form 5500 (without schedules or attachments) or Form 5500-SF return/report bearing the manual signature of the plan administrator/employer under penalty of perjury; (4) that the service provider advised the plan administrator/plan sponsor that by selecting this electronic signature option, the image of the plan administratorís/plan sponsorís manual signature will be included with the rest of the return/report posted by the Department of Labor on the Internet for public disclosure; and (5) that the service provider will communicate to the plan administrator/employer any inquiries and information received from EFAST2, DOL, IRS or PBGC regarding the return/report.

-When attaching the PDF image of the first two pages of the manually signed Form 5500 or 5500-SF, the PDF file must be included as an “Other Attachment” type for 2009/2010 forms.
-For 2011 and later forms, include it as an “ESignatureAlternative” attachment type.
-That PDF file must contain the two scanned pages of the Form 5500 or 5500-SF.
-Do not include a PDF copy of the entire Form 5500 in this PDF file because that may result in the return/report being too large to submit electronically to EFAST2 (see question 44).
-With the exception of the signature line(s), the two pages of the Form 5500 or 5500-SF that were manually signed, scanned, and attached to the filing must match the information electronically submitted in XML format.
+When attaching the PDF image of the manually signed Form 5500 (without schedules or attachments) or 5500-SF, the PDF file must be included as an “ESignatureAlternative” attachment type.
+That PDF file must contain the scanned pages of the Form 5500 or 5500-SF.
+Do not include a PDF copy of the schedules or attachments in this PDF file because that may result in the return/report being too large to submit electronically to EFAST2 (see question 44).
+With the exception of the signature line(s), the Form 5500 or 5500-SF that were manually signed, scanned, and attached to the filing must match the information electronically submitted in XML format.

 Filers using EFAST2 approved software to complete and file the Form 5500 or Form 5500-SF should contact their software vendors for information regarding whether this e-signature option is available as part of their software.

-Under the e-signature option, the name of the service provider who affixed his or her own signer credentials will not appear as the “plan administrator” in the signature area on the image of the Form 5500 or Form 5500-SF posted by the Labor Department on the Internet for public disclosure, and will not be disclosed as the electronic signer in publicly-posted Form 5500 and Form 5500-SF will read “Filed with authorized/valid electronic signature” if the service provider’s credentials were successfully affixed to the return/report.
-As described above, prior to the service provider electronically submitting the Form 5500 or 5500-SF by affixing their electronic signer credentials, the service provider must attach to the electronically filed Form 5500 or Form 5500-SF a PDF image of the first two pages of the Form 5500 or 5500-SF manually signed by the plan administrator.
-The name of the person who manually signed the Form 5500 or 5500-SF as the plan administrator also must be entered in the electronically filed Form 5500 or Form 5500-SF in the signature field entitled “Enter name of individual signing as plan administrator."
+Under the e-signature option, the name of the service provider who affixed his or her own electronic signer credentials will not automatically appear as the "plan administrator" in the signature area on the image of the Form 5500 or Form 5500-SF posted by the Department of Labor on the Internet for public disclosure, and will not be disclosed as the electronic signer in publicly-posted Form 5500 datasets or the public Form 5500/5500-SF Filing Search application.
+As described above, prior to the service provider electronically submitting the Form 5500 or 5500-SF by affixing their electronic signer credentials, the service provider must attach to the electronically filed Form 5500 or Form 5500-SF a PDF image of the Form 5500 or 5500-SF itself manually signed by the plan administrator.
+The name of the person who manually signed the Form 5500 or 5500-SF as the plan administrator also must be entered in the electronically filed Form 5500 or Form 5500-SF in the signature field entitled "Enter name of individual signing as plan administrator."
 The name of the service provider may appear elsewhere in the public filing, e.g., identified as a service provider on a Schedule C attached to the Form 5500 or as a paid preparer.

 Q33b: What happens if I fail to sign my filing with a valid electronic signature?

 All submitted Form 5500 and 5500-SF filings must have a valid electronic signature.
 Form 5500/Form 5500-SF filings for both retirement and welfare benefit plans must be electronically signed by the plan administrator.
-Any Form 5500 that is not electronically signed by the plan administrator will be subject to rejection and civil penalties under Title I of ERISA.
+Any Form 5500 that is not electronically signed will be subject to rejection and civil penalties under Title I of ERISA.

-If the plan elects to use the e-signature option (see question 33a), the Form 5500/Form 5500-SF must be electronically signed by a service provider authorized to sign on behalf of the plan administrator and a PDF image of the first two pages of the manually signed Form 5500/Form 5500-SF must be attached.
+If the plan elects to use the e-signature option (see question 33a), the Form 5500/Form 5500-SF must be electronically signed by a service provider authorized to sign on behalf of the plan administrator and a PDF image of the manually signed Form 5500/Form 5500-SF (without schedules or attachments) must be attached.

 After submitting your filing, you must check the Filing Status.
 If the filing status is "Processing Stopped", it is possible your submission was not sent with a valid electronic signature as required.
 By looking closer at the Filing Status, you can see specific error messages applicable to the transmitted filing and determine whether it was sent with a valid electronic signature and what other errors need to be corrected.

 If your filing was not signed with a valid electronic signature as required, you must electronically sign and submit an acceptable amended filing.
 When attempting to amend your return, first ensure that the plan administrator, or service provider if using the e-signature option, has a valid EFAST2-issued User ID and PIN.
 If not, you or your service provider may need to obtain new or modified EFAST2 credentials (see EFAST2 Credentials FAQ).
 Follow the instructions to the Form 5500 Annual Return/Report to electronically amend your filing (see questions 39-41).
-If using the e-signature option, the PDF image of the first two pages of the manually signed Form 5500 (without schedules or attachments) or Form 5500-SF must be attached to the amended filing.
+If using the e-signature option, the PDF image of the manually signed Form 5500 (without schedules or attachments) or Form 5500-SF must be attached to the amended filing.

-Note: A manually signed copy of the Form 5500/Form 5500-SF (whether the records are maintained as paper records or electronically in accordance with the Department of Labor’s regulations) must be kept as part of the plan’s records.
+Note: A manually signed copy of the Form 5500/Form 5500-SF (whether the records are maintained as paper records or electronically in accordance with the Department of Laborís regulations) must be kept as part of the planís records.